 The Greek Orthodox Patriarchate in Jerusalem

-To understand the about the Patriarchate in Jerusalem, we need to trace the roots of the first Christians during the years of the apostles after Jesus had died and resurrected.
-The Church and the Episcopacy of Jerusalem was and is the “Mother of all Churches” even today.
-It symbolizes the unity of Christians all over the world.
+To understand the about the Patriarchate in Jerusalem; we need to trace the roots of the first Christian during the years of the apostles after Jesus had died and resurrected.
+The Church.
+The Episcopacy of Jerusalem was and is the “Mother of all Churches” even today.
+It symbolizes the unity of Christian religion all over the world.

-The history of the patriarchate is wreaked with so many turmoil and troubles which were evident from the persecutions that the early Christians faced.
-However, there were still many Christian faithful who made big sacrifices despite the imminent sufferings and went ahead to establish the vested right of the Greek Orthodox Patriarchate in Jerusalem.
+However, the history of the patriarchate is wreaked with so many turmoil and troubles; which were evident from the persecutions that the early Christians faced.
+However, there were still many Christian faithful who made big sacrifices despite the imminent sufferings.
+They went ahead to establish the vested right of the Greek Orthodox in Jerusalem.

 History of the Patriarchate

 This is the year when the first Apostolic Council in Jerusalem takes place.
 The council had the intentions of establishing a monastery; so that Christianity would be swept away as it was greatly threatened.

 Roman emperor Titus leads his troops to invade Jerusalem.
 They demolish the Jewish temple.
 This forces the panicked Christians to flee to Pella in the east bank of River Jordan.
 The whole of Jerusalem is destroyed too and left in ruins.

 Nonetheless, a more considerate Roman emperor Hadrian undertakes the task of rebuilding Jerusalem; which would also become part of the Roman Empire.
 He renamed it Aelia Capitolina.
 And he invited the exiled Christians to come back to the city.
 However, the Jewish were not allowed back.
 By this time Christianity had gained more popularity and spread all over Palestine.
 Thus creating numerous Christian communities as well as episcopacies.
 However all these churches are under another patriarchate in Caesaria.